naomiHauret/lfgho-hackathon-2024/README.md

 LFGHO 2024 hackathon entry.

 `ghooey` is a drop-in toolkit that includes both primitives and customizable widgets.
-With `ghooey`, developers can easily put together and customize a delightful front-end experience to assist their users in using the Aave ecosystem and perform tasks such as :
+With `ghooey`, developers can easily put together and customize a delightful front-end experience to assist their users with the Aave ecosystem and perform tasks such as :

 - View the assets they are currently lending and borrowing ;
 - Delegating their borrowing capacities to another wallet/smart contract address ;